A field manual for newcomers using AI-era tools while protecting judgment, dignity, agency, and family stability.

 For readers rebuilding life with dignity and self-sufficiency.

-A memoir of Afghanistan, exile, and the human dignity that survives displacement.
+A searing account of Afghanistan, exile, and the human dignity that survives displacement.

-A guidebook for responsible refugees, migrants, families, and communities starting fresh with work, citizenship, planning, and responsibility.
+A practical guide for families and communities starting fresh with dignity, work, citizenship, planning, and responsibility.

 Coming Soon